How to Apply for a Student Loan

 2. You are required to complete Entrance Counseling.
 You will be required to sign in using your student FSA ID.

-3. All students are required to sign a Federal Master Promissory Note (MPN).
+3. All students are required to sign a Federal Master Promissory Note (MPN) and complete the Entrance Counseling (EC.)
 You will be required to sign in using your student FSA ID.

 Returning Borrowers